BrightGu/MediumVC/Readme.md

 python Any2Any/pre_feature/figure_spkemb_mel.py
 ```
 #### Training
-Please edit the paths of pretrained  hifi-model,wav2mel,dvector,SingleVC in config file "Any2Any/config.yaml" as first.
+Please edit the paths of pretrained  hifi-model,wav2mel,dvector,SingleVC in config file "Any2Any/config.yaml" at first.
 ```bash
 python Any2Any/solver.py
 ```